Customer acquisition cost (CAC) is the most important metric that determines the failure or success of any business. Calculating your CAC is easy:

 - Divide it by the number of customers acquired in the period the money was spent.

+And you’ll have your customer acquisition cost.
 In this article, I will show you 35 ways you can keep your customer acquisition costs very very low.

 1. Apply The 80/20 Rule To Double Your ROI And Reduce Your Customer Acquisition Costs

 As a business owner or marketer, your daily life is filled with a lot of busy work.
 Most of these works are time wasting and unproductive.
 When you do them, it looks like you’re marketing your business, when in fact they do not have any significant positive impact on your business.
 You have to cut out those marketing activities that give you little to show for your efforts.
 Instead of wasting your time on things that give you little returns, you should invest more of your time and capital on things that give you the highest returns with less investment.
 This is where the 80/20 rule comes in.
 In fact, the 80/20 rule doesn’t apply to marketing alone.
 It applies to all efforts (activities).
 The 80/20 rule is simple: [tagline]20% of your effort produces 80% of your results.
 In other words, 80% of your effort produces only 20% of your results.[/tagline] You can apply the 80/20 rule to your business by: 1.
 Focusing on the most effective marketing channels that give you the highest returns on investment 2.
 Focusing on the 20% of customers that drives 80% of your revenue Applying the 80/20 rule to your marketing endeavors would allow you to greatly reduce your cost of customer acquisition.

 2. Develop Buyer Personas To Target The Ideal Customers